 Acetazolamide and the potassium-sparing diuretics

-This is video #4 in our free teaching series on diuretics, this time presenting acetazolamide and potassium-sparing diuretics.
+This is the fourth video in our free teaching series on diuretics.
+This one is about acetazolamide and potassium-sparing diuretics.

 Joel Topf, MD